Crime Stats and Clery Compliance

 Daily Crime and Fire Log

-Campus Security maintains a combined Daily Crime Log and Fire Log of all incidents reported to Campus Security.
-The logs include all crimes, fire-related incidents, and other serious incidents that occur on campus, including non-campus buildings or properties, on public property or within the college's jurisdiction of crimes reported to Elizabethtown College by area police.
+Campus Security maintains a combined Daily Crime Log and Fire Log of all crimes, fire-related incidents, and other serious incidents that occur on campus and have been reported to Elizabethtown College Department of Campus Security.
 The daily crime and fire log includes the date and time the report was received, the date and time the incident occurred, the nature of the offense, the location of the offense and disposition if available.
 The log can be viewed at the Campus Security Office during regular business hours (8am-5pm Monday through Friday, except Holidays), 605 South Mount Joy Street.